 - World Health Organization International Certificates of Vaccination and Prophylaxis;

 - National/state digital certificate of the foreign government which has accepted VaxCertPH under a reciprocal arrangement unless otherwise permitted by the IATF

 The mandatory RT-PCR Test on arrival may be booked and paid in advance through Philippine Airport Diagnostic Laboratory (PADLAB) or can be arranged upon arrival.

-You will only get your OHP personal QR code after successfully submitting your eHDC.
-You will get a message displayed upon successfully submitting your eHDC.
-You may take a screenshot or print this to ensure you have a copy of this QR code.
+The OHP QR code is a code issued after successfully submitting the eHDC electronically.
+Travellers may take a screenshot or print this to ensure they have a copy of the QR code.

-In case you weren’t able to promptly take a screenshot, if you have indicated a valid and active email address during your registration, you will also receive the same OHP personal QR code in your email account after a few minutes.
-You can open or print this email for presentation at the airport and upon arrival in the Philippines.
+In case travellers weren’t able to promptly take a screenshot, the QR code is also sent to the provided email address during the registration.
+Travellers may simply open or print this email for presentation at the airport and upon arrival in the Philippines.

 One Health Pass validity